elerch/aws-sdk-for-zig/README.md

 (pass null to disable certificate verification).

 The [old branch](https://github.com/elerch/aws-sdk-for-zig/tree/aws-crt) exists for posterity, and supports x86_64 linux.
-This branch is recommended moving forward.
+The old branch is deprecated.

 ## Limitations